This year the Arkansas Aviation Historical Society will induct four new members into the prestigious Arkansas Aviation Hall of Fame.

-This year the Arkansas Aviation Historical Society has chosen three worthy aviators to induct into the Arkansas Aviation Hall of Fame.
+IN 2017 the Arkansas Aviation Historical Society chose three worthy aviators to induct into the Arkansas Aviation Hall of Fame.

 Born in Warren, Arkansas in 1948, Zane has been an aviator his entire life.
 After teaching himself how to fly, Zane has served in multiple capacities: owner, operator, flight instructor, mechanic, Designated Pilot Examiner and mentor to many who desired a career in aviation.
 Zane is rated in gliders and sea planes as well as hot air balloons.
 He has been the leading helicopter operator in the state since forming his company, Aerial Patrol, Inc. in 1983.
 He has flown for hospitals, TV stations, law enforcement and for over thirty years conducted powerlinepatrol and other hazardous operations for Entergy Arkansas.